The Outsiders (film): Critical response

-Review aggregator Rotten Tomatoes has a rating of 69% based on 48 reviews, with an average score of 6.3/10.
+Review aggregator Rotten Tomatoes has a rating of 71% based on 52 reviews, with an average score of 6.3/10.
 The site's consensus reads, "The cracks continue to show in Coppola's directorial style, but The Outsiders remains a blustery, weird, and fun adaptation of the classic novel."
-Roger Ebert awarded the film two and a half out of four stars, citing problems with Coppola's vision, "the characters wind up like pictures, framed and hanging on the screen."
-Metacritic gave the film a score of 45, indicating "mixed or average reviews".
+Roger Ebert rated the film two and a half out of four stars, citing problems with Coppola's vision, "the characters wind up like pictures, framed and hanging on the screen."
+Metacritic assigned the film a score of 45 out of 100, based on 18 critics, indicating "mixed or average reviews".

-The film's casting directors Janet Hirshenson and Jane Jenkins, wrote in a 2007 book that the film's realistic portrayal of poor teenagers "created a new kind of filmmaking, especially about teenagers — a more naturalistic look at how young people talk, act, and experience the world.
+The film's casting directors, Janet Hirshenson and Jane Jenkins, wrote in a 2007 book that the film's realistic portrayal of poor teenagers "created a new kind of filmmaking, especially about teenagers — a more naturalistic look at how young people talk, act, and experience the world.
 This movie was one of the few Hollywood offerings to deal realistically with kids from the wrong side of the tracks, and to portray honestly children whose parents had abused, neglected, or otherwise failed them."

 Stéphane Delorme, in his book on Coppola, wrote: "The Outsiders is a wonder.
 And wonder is also the subject of the film.
-'Stay Gold', says the song over the title credits. (...)
+'Stay Gold', says the song over the title credits. [...]
 The artificiality of the rural setting, which is as fake as in The Night of the Hunter, places us in the distant, mythical past.
 It takes only dye to turn these blond heads into golden heads, and thus to go from nostalgia for one's youth in the 1960s to a general regret for a golden age."

+Box office

+In its opening weekend the film grossed $5,068,165 in 829 theaters, ranking second behind Spring Break.
+The Outsiders grossed $25,697,647 domestically.